microsoft/Xbox-GDK-Samples/Samples/Tools/BWOIExample/readme_en-us.md

 4. Build the project on the command-line:

 ```
-msbuild BWOIExample.vcxproj /p:Configuration=Debug /p:Platform=x64

 msbuild BWOIExample.vcxproj /p:Configuration=Debug /p:Platform=Gaming.Xbox.XboxOne.x64

 msbuild BWOIExample.vcxproj /p:Configuration=Debug /p:Platform=Gaming.Xbox.Scarlett.x64
 ```

-> For VS 2019, if you only wish to support v142 platform toolset projects and did *not* install ``Microsoft.VisualStudio.Component.VC.v141.x86.x64``, then you should edit the Directory.Build.Props to remove the setting of ``VCTargetsPath15``.
-Similarly, for VS 2022, remove both ``VCTargetsPath15` and ``VCTargetsPath16`` if you only installed support for the v143 platform toolset.
+> For VS 2022, remove ``VCTargetsPath16`` if you only installed support for the v143 platform toolset. *Gaming.Desktop.x64* is deprecated.

 # Building in a Windows container